 Bachelor's degree Systems Engineering

-- Close collaboration with leading industrial companies and hospitals in Switzerland
+- Close collaboration with leading industrial firms and hospitals in Switzerland

 Title: Bachelor of Science ZFH in Systems Engineering with major in Mechatronics / Medical Technology